 Just down the street, enjoy a beer or two at The Avenue Pub.
-It is known for craft beer, specialty bourbons and a bottle list that may take a few minutes to thumb through.
-They also offer better-then-average pub food.
+It's known for craft beer, specialty bourbons, and a bottle list that may take a few minutes to thumb through.
+They also offer better-than-average pub food.

 Take the line all the way into downtown, where the bars and restaurants are plentiful.
 Check out our French Quarter cocktail crawl here.